 see also: Willamette National Cemetery, Multnomah Co., OR

 Mary MacPherson Doig (1898 - 1971)

 Body lost at sea

-Specifically: He was on West Ivis when it was torpedoed and sunk off the coast of North Carolina by German submrine U-125
+Specifically: Mr. Doig was on the SS West Ivis when it was torpedoed and sunk off the coast of North Carolina by German submrine U-125